NationalSecurityAgency/qgis-kmltools-plugin/readme.md

 <div style="text-align:center"><img src="doc/html3.jpg" alt="HTML Expander"></div>

 Because there is no standard way of including additional information in the KML description entry, it is difficult to come up with a way to expand all cases.
-Right now this just works with two column HTML tables and ***tag=value*** pairs, but please let us know if there are other description formats that you would like us to tackle.
+Right now this just works with two column HTML tables, ***tag=value***, and ***tag: value*** pairs, but please let us know if there are other description formats that you would like us to tackle.

 This plugin may not be for everyone as it does not implement the entire KML specification, but if you find that it is missing some aspect of KML, let us know and perhaps we can add it.